- Adjudicates appeals of disciplinary dismissal, suspension from the College , residence hall suspension or dismissal.

-- the Assistant Dean for Campus Life is the non-voting chair of the Board.
+- The Assistant Dean of Students is the non-voting chair of the Board.

 - Board members with a potential conflict of interest are expected to recluse themselves.

-- The Dean of the College, or designee, will chair the Board if the Assistant Dean for Campus Life is unable to fulfill that role.
+- The Dean of Enrollment and Student Affairs, or designee, will chair the Board if the Assistant Dean of Students is unable to fulfill that role.

-- The student is notified in writing of the sanction within twenty-four hours of meeting with the Assistant Dean for Campus Life.
+- The student is notified in writing of the sanction within twenty-four hours of meeting with the Assistant Dean of Students.
 In cases involving a Nursing or Allied Health student that does not live in the residence halls, the meeting would be with the Director of Nursing Programs.
-Copies of correspondence are sent to the student‘s advisor and the Dean of the College.
+Copies of correspondence are sent to the student‘s advisor and the Dean of Enrollment and Student Affairs.

-- The student appeals the sanction, in writing, within forty-eight hours to the Dean of the College.
+- The student appeals the sanction, in writing, within forty-eight hours to the Dean of Enrollment and Student Affairs.
 The student must include a current address at which they can be reached.
-The Dean notifies the Assistant Dean for Campus Life who contacts the members of the Board and arranges a hearing at the earliest convenience of an available group of board members, typically forty-eight hours.
+The Dean notifies the Assistant Dean of Students who contacts the members of the Board and arranges a hearing at the earliest convenience of an available group of board members, typically forty-eight hours.
 Every effort will be made to hold a hearing within this timeline.
 The College reserves the right to modify its procedures and timeline when the College is not in normal academic session or when circumstances indicate that special expertise is need to assure fairness.
 No student who has been dismissed will be allowed to attend classes, be on Vermont Technical College property or attend a clinical affiliation while the appeal is in process.

 - The student is notified in writing and by email at their Vermont Tech account of the date, time and location of the hearing.
 Please note that it is the responsibility of the student to check mail and email.
 Failure to appear will result in denial of the appeal.